teresalves/teresalves.github.io/content/blog/01-greetings/index.md

 Hey there!

 I'll be posting some things that interest me.
 Mostly investigation of technical topics that I want to save to check again.

-And probably dogs.
-And other friend shaped animals.
+Most things will be done here as part of the TechTeresa initiative to bring more Digital Literacy to Portuguese people, but the blogposts here will always be written in English.